-- The Western New York YMCA Delaware branch runs an after-school program on our premises, which runs from the end of the school day to 6:00pm. - Before school care is TBD.
-Please contact the school and the Delaware YMCA if you are interested in before school care. - The cost of the program is determined based on family income and hours of usage.

-★ Contact the Delaware YMCA (716-875-1283) for more information.
+- The YMCA Buffalo Niagara runs an after-school program on our premises, which runs from the end of the school day to 6:00pm. - The cost of the program is determined based on family income and hours of usage. - ★ Contact the YMCA Buffalo Niagara Childcare Team at 716-565-6000 for more information.